Literary Fiction Genres

 Courtroom mysteries are often set in England, and much of the drama takes place within the walls of that ultra-formal environment.
 P.D.
 James's "Commander Dalgliesh" tales fit this bill.
 Erle Stanley Gardner's "Perry Mason" franchise is the dominant American example, and Mary E. Martin's "Osgoode Trilogy" another.

 Locked Room or Puzzle mysteries are a narrow subgenre, in which careful observation and extraordinary logic reveal the means of a seemingly impossible murder, crime, or escape.
 Edgar Allen Poe launched it with his 1841 short story "The Murders in the Rue Morgue."
 Another early example is Gaston Leroux's 1907 novel The Mystery of the Yellow Room, first published in French.
 (The Greek historian Herodotus is credited with the very oldest known example, however the Catholic Bible's Daniel chapter 14 has another.)
 Edward D. Hoch's numerous stories in "Ellery Queen" magazine have long dominated this category.
 Stuart Towne's stores feature a stage magician with an uncertain identity, in "Death Out of Thin Air" he reveals a seemingly invisible criminal.
 Hulbert Toitner's stories feature a woman psychologist, in "The Ashcomb Poor case" she uncovers a clever murderer.
 Steven Saville's short story "Bury My Heart at the Garrick" depicts Harry Houdini both exposing and performing nonlethal feats.
+A voluminous example of these short stories is the The Black Lizard Big Book of Locked-Room Mysteries collection, edited by Otto Penzler.
+It has many types of investigator, including an English priest, and a wide variety of mysterious crimes.

 Police Procedural (forensic, futuristic, Nordic, serial killer, stalker, etc.)